-The biggest problem for entreprenuers is the isolation of being on your own.
+The biggest problem for entrepreneurs is the isolation of being on your own.
 How do you gain perspective?
 Who can you bounce ideas of off?
-Is your persception skewed by your own weaknesses?
+Is your perception skewed by your own weaknesses?
 How can you keep yourself accountable to do what it takes to succeed?

 The Solution to Avoid the Pitfall and Capitalize on the Opportunity

 Two years into starting MiM, I had myself evaluated with a sales assessment test.
 2 years later, I still refer to it.
 There is no better way to gain perspective of your weaknesses, strengths and ability to do what it takes to succeed.
 It is scientifically impossible to objectively evaluate ourselves.